-Our treks/climbs require different levels of fitness and experience.
+All treks/climbs require different levels of fitness and experience.

-|2||Hiking or scrambling using established hiking routes that may include moderate to steep rock scrambles or scree and snow.
+|2||Walking on established trekking routes that are well developed, signposted and marked.
+May include moderate to steep rock scrambles or scree and snow.
+Exposed places mostly secured with ropes or chains.
 Good to have trekking experience.|

-|3||Ropes may be used principally for glacier travel, low angle snow or short section of ice slopes up to 50degrees.
-Previous climbing experience with use of crampon and ice axe is desirable but not essential.|
+|3||Some exposure to challenging terrain of snow covered glacier passages, low angle or short section of snow or rocky slopes up to 50 degrees.
+Ropes may be used.
+Expect weather extremities and sub zero cold exposure.
+Peak climbing experience with use of crampon and ice axe is desirable but not essential.|

-|5||Very steep ice or rock and require mountaineering skills (rope skills, crampons and self-arrest etc).
+|5||Extreme terrain and weather exposure.
+Very steep ice or rock and require mountaineering skills (rope skills, crampons and self-arrest etc).
 Suitable for competent mountaineers who have climbed consistently at these standards.|

-|A||Moderate fitness is required.
-You should be able to hike up to 1000m or 5-8 hours, carrying a daypack of average weight between 3-5kg, without undue difficulty.|
+|A||Moderate fitness level.
+Ability to hike for 1-2 days, up an elevation of 1000m, for 4-6 hours, carrying a daypack of average weight between 3-5kg, without undue difficulty.|

-|C||Above average fitness is essential.
-You should be able to hike up to 10 hours daily and/or for more than a week, carrying a backpack weighing between 6-8kg, in undulating mountain terrain with an elevation up to 6000m.|
+|C||Above average fitness and endurance level.
+Ability to hike up to 10 hours daily and/or for more than a week, carrying a backpack weighing between 5-8kg, in undulating mountain terrain with an elevation up to 6000m.|

-|D||A high level of all round fitness, endurance and strength will be required.
-Climbs of this grade are exceptionally strenuous, usually in extreme altitude and/or mountainous environment above 6000m.
-Average backpack weighs between 8-10kg.
-Some climbs may require load ferrying up to 12kg or more.|
+|D||High level of fitness and endurance level.
+Climbs of this grade are exceptionally strenuous, usually in extreme altitude of above 6000m and/or with challenging mountainous terrain exposure.
+Average backpack weighs between 6-8kg.
+Some climbs may require load ferrying of 12-16kg.|

-|E||An extremely high level of fitness, endurance, strength and physical conditioning is vital.
-You will be exposed to extreme weather conditions over extended periods of time.
-Hard physical effort at extreme altitude.
+|E||Extremely high fitness and endurance level.
+Extended period of exposure to hash weather conditions, challenging mountainous terrain and extreme altitude.
 Comments for ‘D’ also apply.
-This grade of climb can entail long days of 10-16 hours or more.
-You may also be climbing at altitudes of above 4000m most of the days and climb above 6000m.|
+This grade of climb entails long days of 10-16 hours or more, climbing at altitudes above 4000m most of the days and to above 6000m.|